Must Try Traditional Portuguese Food

-The sweetness from the cinnamon goes very well together with the vanilla and adds the fullness of flavor that you want from a good dessert. the color is a bit more yellow than you are used to see in rice pudding because the Portuguese recipe includes eggs.
+The sweetness from the cinnamon goes very well together with the vanilla and adds the fullness of flavor that you want from a good dessert.
+The color is a bit more yellow than you are used to seeing in rice pudding because the Portuguese recipe includes eggs.

 Arroz Doce is an exceptional dish and one that is a great way to finish off after some fantastic Portuguese meals.

-These are some of the popular food in Portugal but obviously the country has so much more to offer.
-Have a missed anything on this list? let me know in comments below.
+These are some of the popular food in Portugal but obviously, the country has so much more to offer.
+Have a missed anything on this list?
+Please let me know in the comments below.